sourcegraph/scip/docs/CLI.md

 ```
 NAME:
-   scip print - Print a SCIP index in a human-readable format for debugging
+   scip print - Print a SCIP index for debugging

 USAGE:
    scip print [command options] [arguments...]

 DESCRIPTION:
-   WARNING: The output may change over time.
+   WARNING: The TTY output may change over time.
-   Do not rely on the output of this command in scripts
+   Do not rely on non-JSON output in scripts

 OPTIONS:
    --json      Output in JSON format (default: false)
+   --color     Enable color output for TTY (no effect for JSON) (default: true)
+   --help, -h  show help
 ```

 ## `scip snapshot`